Directory of Scholars

 Emeritus

 Interests: My interests include Ming history in general; gazetteer illustrations; comparative perspectives on Ming history; global perspectives on Ming history.
 I am also involved in publishing projects related to the Ming history research series.
-An English translation of Li Guangbi’s Brief History of the Ming Dynasty (1957) is being edited.
-I have made an English translation of the enclosed map.

 Michael Farris